 As repeatedly denounced by the civil society, an increasing number of shipwrecks and disappearances remain "invisible", and not taken into consideration by international organizations or covered by media outlets, because they take place away from surveillance zones, but also away from zones where NGOs intervene as a priority, or can intervene.
 The central-eastern Mediterranean (between the Ionian Sea and Crete) and the central-western Mediterranean (between the Balearic Islands and Sardinia) remain mainly "remote" surveillance zones, but also zones where Salvamento Maritimo, a spanish a public institution responsible for maritime security, were prohibited from conducting monitoring and search operations without receiving distress alerts.
-This is a consequence of the militarisation of Search and Rescue operations bv the Spanish government makes it impossible to account for the number of possible shipwrecks and disappearances.
+This is a consequence of the militarisation of Search and Rescue operations by the Spanish government makes it impossible to account for the number of possible shipwrecks and disappearances.

-They can be classified as "minor" routes, but at the same time the number of victims in the Alboran Sea has risen significantly since 2023, and the number of people who left Algeria and disappeared between the Balearic islands and Sardinia remains undetermined.
-And the Pylos, Roccella and Cutro tragedies occurred along an east-west route.
-On those routes, most of the requests from families looking for a missing relative remain unanswered.
+They can be classified as "minor" routes, but at the same time the number of victims in the Alboran Sea <a href="https://nxi.org/naistrates-number-nu remain unanswered.
 And it is probably on these routes that the involvement of families and loved ones in the search is even more important.